theotakuduniya/umd-app/README.md

 -   `<url>` (mandatory): the URL of the website where the media is hosted.
 -   `-d` (optional): the directory where you want the files to be saved; default is the current directory.
+-   `--limit` (optional): the maximum number of files to download; default is no limit.

 For the full list of parameters, type `umd --help` in the terminal.